dankctb/GPUNetBench/README.md

 └── SPEEDUP
 ```

-## GPUs useful specifications
+## GPUs specifications

-For convenience we report some useful specifications and metrics for the GPUs used for these experiments.
+For convenience we report some useful specifications for the GPUs used in these experiments.

 | Feature                       | V100     | A100     | H100 (PCIe)|